jpedrosa/sua/README.md

 I am so happy that we now have a [Time](Sources/time.swift) class as well.
 It took quite a bit of work to get it off the ground.
 But the results have been pretty good so far.
 The Time class is like our own version of the DateTime class in other languages.
-But has a shorter name to boot!
+And it has a shorter name to boot!
 And lots of [shortcut features](docs/Time.md)!

 ----------